mkner/robo-time/docs/functions.rst

 .. function:: imap(x, in_min, in_max, out_min, out_max)

    maps an integer value in the range **[in_min, in_max]** to interval **[out_min, out_max]**
-   analogous to arduino map function that uses long int numeric types\
-   if the vaule x non-integer type it is converted to an int
+   analogous to arduino map function that uses long int numeric types if the value x is a non-integer type it is converted to an int

   :param x: input numeric value to map
   :param in_min: lower bound of input range